 The Arizona Department of Education Migrant Education Program Office completes the following four-stage process in the continuous improvement cycle to ensure that all migratory students' needs in Arizona are met.
 This process includes: 1) a comprehensive needs assessment that captures the current needs of the migratory students; 2) a service delivery plan is drawn up based on the needs identified in the first stage; 3) implementation of the program services needed to assist the students; and 4) a program evaluation to determine if the objectives of the services were met.
 The last stage informs the first stage for the next cycle.
-The Service Delivery Plan identifies the Measurable Program Outcomes that help guide our subgrantees in providing access to equitable supplemental instructional and support services with their Migrant Education Program allocation.

-Identifying: As a member of the Identification and Recruitment Rapid Response (IDRC) Consortium, and ISOSY (Instructional Services for Out of School and Secondary Youth)the State Director and ID&R Coordinator work with 13 other states in planning and developing identification strategies and supporting each other's efforts to identify and serve migratory students to include preschool-aged children and out of school youth.
+Identifying: As a member of the Identification and Recruitment Rapid Response (IRRC) Consortium, the State Director and ID&R Coordinator work with 13 other states in planning identification strategies and supporting each other's efforts to identify and serve migratory students.
 Through this collaboration a deeper understanding of state industry and seasonal and temporary work as well as mobility patterns has been achieved so to better understand mobility patterns and services provided by other states.
-The Arizona Migrant Education Program engages in school, community and field-based recruitment.
-In school-based recruitment efforts, Local Education Agencies (LEAs), include an occupational survey in their registration enrollment packet.
-Recruiters collect surveys, pre-screen, and contact families to determine if a face-to face interview is needed to enroll students in the Migrant Education Program.
+Local Education Agencies (LEAs), in their registration enrollment packet, have a survey for families to complete.
+After this information is completed and submitted to the LEA, families are contacted to determine if a face-to face interview is needed to enroll students in the Migrant Education Program.
+School-based identification and recruitment is only one-way Arizona identifies students.
+The LEA Migrant Education Program identifies migrant dropouts, out-of-school youth (OSY) and preschool students through recruitment activities when visiting families and participating in agribusiness fairs.

-Community-based recruitment allows the LEA Migrant Education Program to identify migratory students who have dropped out of school, out-of-school youth (OSY) and preschool students when visiting with families at fairs, community outreach events and community conferences.
-Field-based recruitment activities include LEA Migrant Education Program recruiters to visit with employers and their employees at the work sites to provide them information about our program and to conduct interviews.
 OSY are also identified when recruiters visit work sites.
-The State Migrant Education Program and McKinney-Vento Directors cross train LEA McKinney-Vento liaisons so that identification and services may be provided to the Migrant families.
-After the Local Education Agency (LEA) Migrant Education Program identifies and recruits a migratory student, the MEP (Migrant Education Programs) advocates complete a needs assessment to determine the needs of the migratory student.
-The assessment includes their educational needs as well as homelessness, educational interruption, and eligibility for Priority for Service (PFS).
-To enhance our recruitment efforts the Arizona Migrant Education Program has created partnerships with local employers, community-based organizations, and government agencies.
+The State Migrant Education Program and McKinney-Vento Directors cross train LEA McKinney- Vento liaisons so that identification and services may be provided to the Migrant families.
+After the Local Education Agency (LEA) Migrant Education Program identifies and recruits a migratory student, the family completes a needs assessment to determine the migratory students' educational needs as well as homelessness, educational interruption, and eligibility for Priority for Service (PFS).
+During this process preschool and Out of School Youth (OSY) are also identified.

-Planning:

-In planning migrant student programs and projects, the SEA coordinates efforts with LEAs and local community organizations to ensure that services are available to all migratory children and out of school youth.
-The Arizona Migrant Education Program collaboratively plans with Title III and Title I to review LEA needs and determine the best use of resources.
-In addition, Arizona plans programs that will meet the needs of pre-school migratory students by working with Early Childhood Education.
-When planning projects for OSY, the Migrant Education Program will work with the Post-Secondary Coordinator for the agency.
-The State Migrant Parent Advisory Council (SMPAC) is also consulted, and feedback is taken by the SEA on driving the measurable program objectives and strategies.
-The SEA provides guidance and technical assistance to ensure the LEAs are using their MEP allocation to effectively meet the GPRA measures 1-4: (1)The percentage of MEP students that scored at or above proficient on their state's annual Reading/Language Arts assessments in grades 3-8; and (2)The percentage of MEP students that scored at or above proficient on their state's annual Mathematics assessments in grades 3-8; and (3)The percentage of MEP students who were enrolled in grades 7-12, and graduated or were promoted to the next grade level; and (4)The percentage of MEP students who entered 11th grade that had received full credit for Algebra 1.
+Planning: In planning migrant student programs and projects, the SEA coordinates efforts with LEAs and local community organizations in order to ensure that the full-range of services are available to all migratory children.
+The Arizona Migrant Education Program works within the Office of English Acquisition Services and Title III, so it is able to collaboratively train LEAs on how to integrate Title III and Title I-C funds to appropriately meet the needs of migratory children.
+The Arizona Migrant Education Program joint-plans with Title III and Title I to review LEA needs and determine the best use of resources.
+In addition, Arizona plans programs that will meet the needs of pre-school migratory students by working with First Things First and the Early Childhood unit.
+When planning projects for OSY, the Migrant Education Program will work with the Director of Community Outreach for the agency.
+The State Migrant Parent Advisory Council (SMPAC) is also consulted and feedback is taken by the State on driving the measurable program objectives and strategies.